ibm-cloud-docs/containers/cs_istio.md

 3. Review the changes that are included in each version in the [Istio add-on changelog](/docs/containers?topic=containers-istio-changelog).

-4. Istio version 1.8: If you created a custom `IstioOperator` resource, remove the `revision` field from the resource before you update your add-on to version 1.8 so that the custom gateways use version 1.8 of `istiod`.
+4. Istio version 1.8: If you created a custom `IstioOperator` (IOP) resource, remove the `revision` field from the resource before you update your add-on to version 1.8 so that the custom gateways use version 1.8 of `istiod`.

 5. Update the Istio add-on.
   ```